Behind the ‘Line

 Current Event to Theater, via History

 When do current events become history?
 When does history become theater?
 I am sitting at home after reading multiple books on the Frost/Nixon interviews, having watched the interviews and documentaries on the Nixon presidency and read biographies of Nixon and Frost.
-I am trying to figure out how I begin to summarize key information for the TimeLine Backstory (our program notes and audience guide).
-How to do justice to the sweep of history that many ...
+I am trying to ...

 Read More >